beekai-oss/little-state-machine/README.md

 import React from 'react'
-import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore } from 'little-state-machine'
+import yourDetail from './yourDetail' import YourComponent from './yourComponent' import { StateMachineProvider, createStore, DevTool } from 'little-state-machine'

 // create your store
 createStore({